Fluff18/QuantumSlot/README.md

 **Important Disclaimers:**

-1. **This uses a classical simulator (Qiskit Aer)**, not a real quantum computer
+1. **Can use real quantum computers OR simulation**
-   - The quantum circuit is simulated on classical hardware
+   - With IBM Quantum API token: Runs on real quantum hardware
+   - Without token: Uses Qiskit Aer simulator (classical simulation)
-   - Results accurately model quantum behavior but are computed deterministically
+   - Simulator accurately models quantum behavior but runs on classical hardware

 2. **Not cryptographically secure**
    - This is an educational demonstration